Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Safe Learning Framework

-The main motivations of using control barrier functions are given below: \begin{enumerate} {\alph{enumi}).} \item Non-conservativeness, i.e., control barrier functions modify polices only when violations of safety are imminent.
-Consequently, an inaccurate or rough estimation of the model causes less negative effect on (model-free) reinforcement learning.
-This is not true for control Lyapunov functions, which enforce the decrease condition even inside the safe set.
-The differences between control barrier functions and control Lyapunov functions are well-analyzed in \cite{wang2018permissive}, for example. \item Asymptotic stability of the safe set, i.e., if the agent is outside of the safe set, it is brought back to the safe set.
+The main motivations of using control barrier functions are given below: \begin{enumerate} {\alph{enumi}).} \item Little modifications of policies: control barrier functions modify polices only when violations of safety are imminent.
+Consequently, an inaccurate or rough estimation of the model causes less negative effect on (model-free) reinforcement learning. \item Asymptotic stability of the safe set: the agent outside of the safe set is brought back to the safe set.
 In addition to Proposition \ref{prpCBF}, this robustness property is analyzed in \cite{xu2015robustness}.
-This property together with adaptive model learning presented in the next subsection is particularly important when the nonstationarity of the dynamics pushes out the agent from the safe sets. \end{enumerate} To enforce barrier certificates, we need a model of the agent dynamics, and for a possibly nonstationary agent dynamics, we need to {\em adaptively} learn the model.
+This property together with the adaptive model learning algorithm presented in the next subsection is particularly important when the safety is violated due to the nonstationarity of the agent dynamics. \end{enumerate} Under a possibly nonstationary agent dynamics, we can no longer guarantee that the current estimate of the model parameter is sufficiently accurate to enforce the inequality \refeq{DCBFdef2} or forward invariance of $\mathcal{C}$.
+Nevertheless, we are still able to show that safety is recovered in the sense of Lyapunov stability under certain conditions by {\em adaptively} learning the model.